kghilothia06/customer_analysis/README.md

 ensemble-learning implemented (68% accuracy)

 In second dataset, it tracks each user's activity over a period of 8 days and eventually does he buy the product or not

+LSTM network built for CAR with 69% accuracy having 3 LSTM layers